karpetrosyan/hishel/docs/specification.md

 # This is a terminal state
 assert store_and_use.next() is None

-# Store the pair and return the response
+# Store the entry and return the response
 ```

 ---